raphCode/master-thesis-muzero/theory.typ

 It is a special case of the more general concept of constant-sum !gs, where all payoffs sum to a constant value.
 In other words, a !pl may benefit only at the expense of other !pls.
-Examples of !2p !zsum !gs are tic-tac-toe, chess and Go, since only one !pl may win (payoff of 1), while the other looses (payoff of -1).
+Examples of !2p !zsum !gs are !ttt, chess and Go, since only one !pl may win (payoff of 1), while the other looses (payoff of -1).
 Also poker is considered a !zsum !g, because a !pl wins exactly the amount which his opponents lose.